Tanwar-12/OpenCV/README.md

 * Change the image color
 * Hide Channel
 * Slide show
 * Image in one window
+* Display the same image in all four quadrants